 Consequent to Mr. Mantri's retirement the Board appointed Mr. Pravin Satardekar as theCompany Secretary KMP and Compliance Officer of the Company effective 7th January 2018.

 A minimum of four Board meetings are held annually.
 Additional Board meetings areconvened by giving appropriate notice to address the Company's specific needs.
 In case ofbusiness exigencies or urgency of matters resolutions are passed by circulation.

-During the year under review seven Board meetings were held the details of which aregiven in the Corporate Governance Report which forms part of this Annual Report.
+During the year under review five Board meetings were held the details of which aregiven in the Corporate Governance Report which forms part of this Annual Report.